1. Terra

 The system regarding automatic updates are described here.
 Here is an overview:

-Andaman supports updating via .rhai packages.
-See the “book” (more like guide) for Rhai.
+Andaman (opens in a new tab) supports updating via .rhai packages.
+See the "book" (more like guide) for Rhai (opens in a new tab).

 • Create update.rhai inside the package folder.